|

 History:

-There were some mixed offspring of Malay and Dutch, who were called Coloured.
-The settlers or soldiers also had mixed offspring with the indigenous people, the Khoikhoi, the San and later the Xhosa.
+Though overlooked or ignored in traditional political histories of South Africa, early settlers in the Dutch colony were of German and Swiss origin, as well as Dutch.
+This mix was enriched by Indians and Africans.
+Offspring resulted from various combinations among these groups.
+Settlers or soldiers also had mixed offspring with the indigenous people, the Khoikhoi, the San and later the Xhosa.
 An additional contribution to the gene pool were the slaves imported from West Africa.
 The various other Coloured peoples also intermarried with the Khoikhoi, the indigenous people of the cape, until they have largely been absorbed into the Coloureds.

-The term Coloured came to be applied to all mixed people, then later came to be an politically imposed ethnicity.
+The term Coloured came to be applied to all mixed people, then later came to be an politically-imposed ethnicity.
 One group of Coloureds escaped to the bush and lived as an African tribe, but became fearsome warriors on horses.
-These were the Griqua, who are still an Afrikaans-speaking tribe today.
-(One group of less than 200 Griqua also speak a Khoikhoi language called Xiri.)
-After the introduction of Indians into South Africa, they contributed to the mix of Coloureds.
+These were the Griqua, who are still an Afrikaans-speaking people today.
+(One group of less than 200 Griqua also speak a Khoi language called Xiri.)

 The form of Dutch spoken in the Cape gradually changed significantly from that spoken in Holland.
 The Cape dialect came to be called Afrikaans ("the African language").
 In the church, the law courts, educational institutions and official government circles, the official language was Dutch.
 But the common language of the people was increasingly Afrikaans.
 The Coloureds share the same language and religion as the "white" Afrikaners, although separated from them by strong social and class distinctions.
 Today over half of the 7 million Afrikaans-speaking people in South Africa are "Coloured" people.